-- Overdue fees for books, magazines, cassettes and CDs are 5 cents per day per item.
+- Overdue fees for books and magazines are 5 cents per day per item.

-- Overdue fees for DVDs and cake pans are $1.00 per day per item.
+- Overdue fees for DVDs, cake pans, hot spots or laptops are $1.00 per day per item.

 - Damaged and/or lost items must be paid for or replaced with the identical item by the patron.

 - An excess of fines and/or fees will result in the loss of borrowing privileges until payment is made.

 - Household Fines: No materials will be loaned to any Newly Registered Patron and/or household incurring habitual substantial fines (New Patrons with $5.00+ fines and/or a Household with $25.00+ fines).
 Any changes will be at the discretion of the Library Director.

 Internet access through library computers is available free of charge as long as the Patron has a library card.
 Public WiFi is available for free inside and outside of the library.
 It should be noted that:

 - The library is not responsible for any content available on the Internet.